dino-/xmonad-polybar-conf/README.md

 - blueberry               # For bluetooth, also includes a tray icon
 - rofi                    # Fancy app launcher, does a lot more

+Tray applets need to be started from somewhere, like an ~/.xinitrc X start script.
+Probably after the window manager is started but before the script enters the waiting phase.

+    ...
+    bluetooth-tray &
+    nm-applet &
+    ...

 If you want to use this repo as-is, not just for inspiration, it's intended to be cloned into the customary `.xmonad` dot-directory.
 A script can be run to create directories and create symlinks, for polybar and possibly more